Find or change clinic in the UK

 - Usually the larger the HIV clinic, the broader the range of other specialist services that are available.
 Generally, larger clinics have more experience treating HIV, but you can still get excellent care at smaller clinics and care can be variable at larger hospitals.

-- The British Association for Sexual Health and HIV has an online directory of clinics in the UK.
-The link on their home page includes a search facility by town or postcode.
+- The British Association for Sexual Health and HIV (BASHH) has an online directory of clinics in the UK.
+This link on site includes a search facility by town or postcode.
+Find a clinic.

 - If you have any trouble, the i-Base phoneline can also provide contact details for your closest clinic, or talk in more detail about issues related to choosing a clinic.